 Students can also experience interning at other organizations on campus (for example at the Gender and Sexuality Resource Center and in the community).
 Students need to register for WGSS 498.

-For more information about WGSS 498, see the three Internship documents below:
+For more information about WGSS 498, see the Internship Guidelines below:

 If you have any questions, please contact the Program Director.